snotskie/ttrpg/site/src/index.md

 **Blessed by Charity:** When you visit a place of religious or spiritual importance, you may spend any number of ① as a donation or act of service to the place.
 The more spent this way, the greater a possible later boon may be, determined by the DM.

-**Blessed by Sharp Skin:** When you lose a violent Contest at a close distance, you may have your Attackers receive a less severe version of the same injury you received from losing the Contest.
+**Blessed by Thorns:** When you lose a violent Contest at a close distance, you may have your Attackers receive a less severe version of the same injury you received from losing the Contest.
 Then this ability cannot be activated again until you spend ③ to recharge it.

-**Blessed by Sharp Wits:** When you lose a non-violent Contest against a single Attacker, you may have the Attacker receive a less severe version of the same effect you received from losing the Contest.
+**Blessed by Wits:** When you lose a non-violent Contest against a single Attacker, you may have the Attacker receive a less severe version of the same effect you received from losing the Contest.
 Then this ability cannot be activated again until you spend ③ to recharge it.

 **Blessed by Steadfastness:** When you fail a Check or lose a Contest by more than $5$, gain a Blessing.